Amana-Ammi/Amonsta.github.io/_posts/2020-05-09-why_i_decided_to_learn_software_engineering.markdown

 Fast forward to 2020, I've been working as security for concert venues for about 4 years now.
 I even do work at Coachella every year.
 To supplement income I also work as a delivery driver.

-Although, music is a huge part of my life, I’d rather enjoy it on a different and much safer scale.'m learning Software Engineering because I want to take control of my life and my career.
+Although, music is a huge part of my life, I’d rather enjoy it on a different and much safer scale.
+I'm learning Software Engineering because I want to take control of my life and my career.
 Building and creating are defining pieces of myself that I wish to mold into something greater.
 I embrace the challenges as well as the small victories, because they matter too.
 Here's to my journey!